-Reduction or elimination of data during rebuilding increased the variance about estimates of the size at maximum fishery selectivity with the estimates generally equal to the true value in median terms for all data scenarios (Fig. 7a-c).
-The precision of the estimates for the reduced and eliminated scenarios only improving at the end of the management period, when the majority of the stocks had rebuilt, and fishery composition sample sizes returned to the higher historical levels (Fig. 6b-c).
-The full and reduced data scenarios that were allowed to estimate dome-shaped selectivity during the rebuilding period (the eliminated data scenario did not allow for estimation of dome-shaped selectivity due to the absence of fishery composition data) resulted positively biased estimates that were highly variable at start of the management period (Fig. 8a-b).
-The positively biased estimates for this parameter indicated that the data available were not sufficient to inform the estimation method about the severity of the dome-shape in selectivity (a higher estimated value assumes a less severe dome in selectivity, e.g. decreased slope for the selectivity descending limb) during rebuilding.
+Reduction or elimination of data during rebuilding increased the variance about estimates of the size at maximum fishery selectivity, with the estimates generally equal to the true value in median terms for all data scenarios (Fig. 7a-c).
+The precision of the estimates for the reduced and eliminated scenarios only improved at the end of the management period, when the majority of the stocks had rebuilt, and fishery composition sample sizes returned to the higher historical levels (Fig. 6b-c).
+The full and reduced data scenarios were allowed to estimate dome-shaped selectivity during the rebuilding period (the eliminated data scenario did not allow for estimation of dome-shaped selectivity due to the absence of fishery composition data), and resulted in positively biased estimates that were highly variable at start of the management period (Fig. 8a-b).
+The positively biased estimates for this parameter indicated that the data available were not sufficient to inform the estimation method about the severity of the dome-shape in selectivity (a higher estimated value implies a less severe dome in selectivity, e.g. decreased slope for the selectivity descending limb) during rebuilding.
 The full data scenario resulted in markedly improved estimates in the shape of the dome over the management period, especially compared to the reduced data scenario (Fig. 8a-b).

 The impact of time-varying parameters

 The case that assumed time-varying natural mortality and fishery selectivity generally resulted in increased variation in estimates compared to the time-invariant case.
 The initial estimates of spawning biomass at the time of the first assessment were positively biased and highly variable (Fig. 3d-f).
 The variance about spawning biomass decreased markedly for the full data scenario after the first assessment in year 50 (Fig. 3d).
 However, the variance of estimated spawning biomass remained high for approximately the first twenty-five years of the management period for both the reduced data and eliminated data scenarios, until approximately 50% of the simulated stocks were estimated recovered and the fishery sample sizes increased to historical levels (Fig. 3e-f).
 The full and reduced data scenarios resulted in median spawning biomass estimates that were generally negatively biased (Fig. 3c-e).
-However, the median relative spawning biomass were variable over the management period (Fig. 4c-e).
+However, the median relative spawning biomasses were variable over the management period (Fig. 4c-e).

-The eliminated data scenario median relative spawning biomass was initially positively biased at the start of the management period, but switched to negatively biased as stocks rebuilt to target biomass and data collection resumed (Fig. 4f).
+The estimates of relative spawning biomass for eliminated data scenario were positively biased at the start of the management period, but became negatively biased as stocks rebuilt to target biomass and data collection resumed (Fig. 4f).
 Similar to the results in the time-invariant case, the simulations that failed to be estimated rebuilt by the eliminated data scenario (32 simulations), had negatively biased estimates of spawning biomass and relative spawning biomass at the time of the first assessment (Figs. 3d-f and 4d-f shown in red) which were driven by negatively biased estimates of steepness (Fig. 5d-f shown in red) that did not improve in the absence of new data.

 Compared to the case with time-invariant parameters the RMSE was higher for all data scenarios when time-varying parameters were present within the operating model (Fig. 6).
-The RMSE about the estimated relative spawning biomass for the full data scenario was reduced relative to the other scenarios for the entire management period (Fig. 6b).
+The RMSE about the estimated relative spawning biomass for the full data scenario was lower relative to the other scenarios for the entire management period (Fig. 6b).
 Similar to the time-invariant results, the RMSE of relative spawning biomass for the eliminate data scenario was the highest among the scenarios across the entire management period.